dps/simplescheduler/README.md

 # simplescheduler
-A simple task scheduler using redis for python
+A simple task scheduler using redis for python.

+I have tried some of the more popular task schedulers for python, including rq + rqscheduler and apscheduler but had problems making them work reliably in production.

+Simple scheduler is simple.
+It's dumb.
+But it works, and it's so simple that if it does go wrong, you can probably debug it yourself.

 ## Getting started